patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/reference.md

 ## Run JavaScript {: #js }

-This section contains all features related to running JavaScript in the Console.
+This section contains features related to running JavaScript in the Console.
 See [Run JavaScript](/web/tools/chrome-devtools/console/get-started#javascript) for a hands-on walkthrough.